-SQ 788 allows Medical Marijuana license holders to obtain marijuana through retail purchases or to grow the marijuana personally.
-SQ 788 creates a 3 tiered commercial system with Growers, Processors and Dispensaries.
+SQ 788 approved by the voters in June 2018, HB 2612 passed by the legislature in March of 2019, and SB 1030 passed by the legislature in May of 2019, all allow Medical Marijuana license holders to obtain marijuana through retail purchases or to grow the marijuana personally.
+These laws create a 3 tiered commercial system with Growers, Processors and Dispensaries.
 Growers sell to Processors.
 Processors prepare consumable forms of marijuana that they sell to Dispensaries (retail stores).
-Growers and Processors cannot directly sell to consumers (i.e. no tasting rooms on parr with local breweries).
+Growers and Processors cannot directly sell to consumers (i.e. no tasting rooms on par with local breweries).
 To what extent can you regulate these commercial activities and/or the growing of marijuana at a license holder's home?

 SQ 788 and Local Control

 These laws grant municipalities the right to enact measures that increase (but not decrease) the amount of marijuana that a Medical Marijuana license holder may possess.
 Municipalities may only exercise authority that is granted to them by the OK Constitution or statutes.[i]
 Municipalities may exercise "police powers" but must "move in the same direction as the legislature but not contrary to or in opposite directions."[ii]
 Municipalities may enact ordinances that move in the same direction as state law, which is judged by determining whether the ordinance conforms to the provisions of state law and by ensuring that the ordinance does not restrict something that is permitted by state law.

 Municipal regulatory authority recognized.
 All relevant local licenses and permits must be issued by the municipality, including but not limited to, an occupancy permit or certificate of compliance.